geopython/pygeoapi/docs/source/data-publishing/ogcapi-features.rst

 SensorThings API
 ^^^^^^^^^^^^^^^^

-The Sensorthings API (STA) provider is capable of creating collections for the STA entities:
-`Things`, `Datastreams`, and `Observations`.
-Each entity expands all STA entites within a first degree relationship to itself; A pygeoapi configuration with all three entities represents an entire STA endpoint.
-If intralink is `true`, the relationship between each entity will output as a link within pygeoapi to the other entity collection.
-Futhermore, if uri_field is specified (Observations cannot have a uri), it will overwrite the intra-pygeoapi link to the other entity.
+The Sensorthings API (STA) provider is capable of creating feature collections for the STA entities: ``Things``, ``Datastreams``, and ``Observations``.
+Each pygeoapi STA feature expands all entities within a first degree relationship of itself.
+The default id_field is ``@iot.id``.
+The STA provider adds one required field, entity, and an optional field, intralink.
+If intralink is ``true`` for an adjacent STA entity collection within a pygeoapi instance, the expanded entity is instead represented by an intra-pygeoapi link to the other entity.
+If both uri_field and intralink are declared by the adjacent STA entity, the relationship to the adjacent entity is instead represented by value of ``uri_field`` of the adjacent entity.

 .. code-block:: yaml